splatpainting/splatpainting.github.io/README.md

-# Diffusion Handles
+# Painting with 3D Gaussian Splat Brushes

-This is the repository that contains source code for the [Diffusion Handles website](https://diffusionhandles.github.io).
+This is the repository that contains source code for the [Splat Painting Website](https://splatpainting.github.io).